chonsukp/chonsukp/README.md

 *  Current student at [Coder Academy](https://coderacademy.edu.au/), completing a Diploma of IT (Web Development)
 *  Completed a Bachelor of Design at [Queensland University of Technology](https://www.qut.edu.au/)
-*  Current customer care representative at [Webcentral Group](https://webcentral.au/)
+*  Current customer care representative at [World Host Group](https://worldhost.group/)

 ### Interests: